srg-imperial/GrayC/README.md

 This version is the revamped version of the one presented in our ISSTA '23 paper.
 It contains the following enhancements:

 1. Write-Your-Own-Mutator
+2. Remove dependence on `libfuzzer`
-2. Interface to extend the tool for the entire C-family
+3. Interface to extend the tool for the entire C-family
-3. Out-of-tree implementation of the tool
+4. Out-of-tree implementation of the tool
-4. Rewrite of the codebase which now heavily relies on the LLVM/Clang framework
+5. Rewrite of the codebase which now heavily relies on the LLVM/Clang framework
-5. Better debugging due to reliance on ASTMatchers and Clang's internal debugging framework
+6. Better debugging due to reliance on ASTMatchers and Clang's internal debugging framework

 ## Installation